-7. The landlord stated that she had entered into a monthly rental agreement with the tenant on 01 September 2020.
-The agreed rent is set at \$785.00, due on the first day of each month.
-8. With her application the landlord submitted a copy of a termination notice (█ #1) which she stated was sent to the tenant, by registered mail, on 08 July 2022.
-That notice was issued under section 18 of the Residential Tenancies Act, 2018 and it had an effective termination date of 31 October 2022.
-The associated tracking history shows that that notice was not collected by the tenant and it was returned to the landlord as unclaimed.
+7. The landlord stated that he had entered into a monthly rental agreement with the tenant approximately 2 years ago.
+The current rent is set at \$1400.00 per month, \$1150.00 of which is paid on the tenant's behalf by the Department of Advanced Education and Skills.
+The landlord also stated that the tenant had paid a \$400.00 security deposit.
+8. With his application, the landlord submitted a copy of a termination notice which he stated he had personally delivered to the tenant on 01 November 2022.
+That notice was issued under section 18 of the Residential Tenancies Act, 2018 and it had an effective termination date of 31 January 2023.
 9. The tenant has not moved out, as required, and the landlord is seeking an order for vacant possession of the rented premises.